STA207/Presentation/README.md

 Traffic accidents cause thousands of deaths in the United States every year.
-Data pertinent to US traffic fatalities from 1982 to 1988 can be easily accessed in the AER “Fatalities” dataset.
+Data pertinent to US traffic fatalities from 1982 to 1988 can be easily accessed in the AER "Fatalities" dataset.
 The data was obtained from sources such as the US Department of Transportation Fatal Accident Reporting System (FARS) and the US Bureau of Labor Statistics.
 The dataset includes panel data for 48 states (Alaska and Hawaii not